Bear Brook (podcast): Season 1

 In 1985, two bodies were found in a blue barrel in the woods of Allenstown, New Hampshire, in Bear Brook State Park.
 In 2000, a second barrel was found containing two more bodies.
 It was determined that the bodies were those of a woman and three young girls.
 In 2015, Jason Moon began reporting on the murders after it was announced that authorities were using new forensic techniques to try to identify the bodies.
 Moon wrote a six and a half minute script for a news report on the murders, which later expanded into episodes one through three of the podcast at the suggestion of digital director Rebecca Lavoie.

 In 2017, Moon and the editorial team for New Hampshire Public Radio began turning his reporting work into the podcast.
 In June 2018, Moon began working full-time on Bear Brook.
 The podcast quickly became one of New Hampshire Public Radio's biggest projects.
 The podcast could not secure paid advertisers to support it, so as episodes were released, listeners who donated to the radio station were given early access to upcoming episodes.
 The station received more than $38,000 in donations.

 Eventually, the murderer was revealed to be Terry Peder Rasmussen.
 Rebekah Heath, a librarian and researcher who helped to solve the murders, first heard about the murders on the podcast.
 The initial breakthrough in the case took 10,000 hours of work.
 The case was eventually solved by two women at almost the same time, and the results are covered throughout the podcast episodes.
 The podcast is significant because it explains the genealogy and genetic techniques used to solve the Bear Brook, marking the first time these techniques were used to solve a cold case.
 The genealogy technique was later used to solve the murders of the Golden State Killer.
+Bear Brook is credited with helping to solve the crime, as well as contributing to collaborative podcasting community participation.

 In May 2019, Moon and Quimby went on an East Coast tour, visiting Washington, D.C., Baltimore, New Jersey, Brooklyn, and Boston.

 On March 20, 2020, 20/20 on ABC News hosted a two-hour special on the podcast featuring host Jason Moon.
 The program was a cooperative project with New Hampshire Public Radio.